-To run the p4 integrate, p4 merge, or p4 copy commands, you must have Helix write permission on the target files, and read access on the source files.
+To run the p4 merge or p4 copy commands, you must have Helix write permission on the target files, and read access on the source files.
 (See the Helix Versioning Engine Administrator Guide: Fundamentals for information on Helix permissions.)

-By default, a file that has been newly created in a client workspace by p4 integrate cannot be edited before being submitted.
-To edit a newly integrated file before submission, resolve it, then issue the p4 edit command.
+By default, a file that has been newly created in a client workspace by p4 merge cannot be edited before being submitted.
+To edit a newly merged file before submission, resolve it, then issue the p4 edit command

-If the range of revisions being integrated includes deleted revisions (for example, a file was deleted from the depot, then re-added), you can specify how deleted revisions are integrated using the -Di option.
+If the range of revisions being merged includes deleted revisions (for example, a file was deleted from the depot, then re-added), you can specify how deleted revisions are merged using the -Di option.
 For details, refer to the P4 Command Reference.